xpmatteo/scopa-trainer-v2/memory-bank/activeContext.md

 6. ✅ Refactor controller and model to use the legal moves system
 7. ✅ Separate AI into a pure function module
 8. ✅ Convert tests to use Jasmine test framework
+9. ✅ Implement score breakdown feature for training
-9. Add additional tests for other game components
+10. Add additional tests for other game components
-10. Implement local storage for game state persistence
+11. Implement local storage for game state persistence
-11. Develop multiple AI difficulty levels (now simplified with the new AI module)
+12. Develop multiple AI difficulty levels (now simplified with the new AI module)
-12. Add statistics tracking across games
+13. Add statistics tracking across games
-13. Implement accessibility improvements
+14. Implement accessibility improvements
-14. Optimize mobile experience
+15. Optimize mobile experience

 ## Open Questions
 - What additional AI improvements can be built on top of the pure function system?